Hone Your Research

 Know Before You Apply

 All Foundation-funded research must be conducted in the U.S. under the sponsorship of a department/division of dermatology that is ACGME-approved for training in dermatology.
 Applicants must meet the DF’s general eligibility requirements, in addition to award-specific requirements presented on or before the time of funding.
-Minority applicants are encouraged to apply.
+Applicants from minority populations are encouraged to apply.

-The DF encourages applications concerning health issues impacting minority groups, including, but not limited to, racial minorities, sexual¬ gender/LGBTQ minorities, and underserved/disadvantaged populations.
+The DF encourages applications concerning health issues impacting applicants from minority populations, including, but not limited to, racial minorities, sexual ¬ gender/LGBTQ minorities, and underserved/disadvantaged populations.

 Am I eligble?